abelasfaw/project-ml-microservice-kubernetes/README.md

 ### Kubernetes Steps

 * Setup and Configure Docker locally
+  * Build: run the command docker build -t <dockerhub_username>/<image-tag-name> to build app locally
+  * Run: docker run -p <host_port>:<container_port> <dockerhub_username>/<image-tag-name>
+  * Test local docker: execute ./make_prediction.sh and confirm prediction
+  * Upload image: execute ./upload_docker.sh to push the image to a dockerhub account (authentication required)
 * Setup and Configure Kubernetes locally
+  * Start cluster: run the command minikube start
 * Create Flask app in Container
+  * deploy Flask app: execute ./run_kubernetes.sh.
+  * Note: When you run the script for the first time, you may encounter issues such as the container still being created and port forwarding failing due to the           container being in a pending state.
+In such instances, it is recommended that you wait for a few minutes before running the script again.
+This will              allow sufficient time for the container to be created and for the port forwarding to be established correctly.
 * Run via kubectl
+  * Check running pods: kubectl get pods
+  * Make prediction: While the pod is running, execute .make_prediction.sh to see prediction results

 ### File Description
 * app.py code that is responsible for prediction.